didi955/didi955/README.md

 # Hi there 👋

 I am **Dylan**, im a autodidact developer.
-I work for **Rushcubeland** which is my own Minecraft network.
+I work for **Rushcubeland** which is my own Network of Minecraft servers and services.

 🔭 I’m currently working for Rushcubeland